Science is a rapidly-changing field; something true today might not be true tomorrow.

-The intestines contains three of these organs: the small intestine, large intestine, and rectum make up a 30-feet-long track of tissue that connects the stomach and anus.
+The intestines contain three of these organs: the small intestine, large intestine, and rectum make up a 30-feet-long track of tissue that connects the stomach and anus.
 These organs help the body break down food by providing enzymes and hormones to aid the digestion process.

 The mesentery is actually a thin membrane around the intestines.
 Its main function is to connect the intestines to the abdomen wall.
 It’s a delicate balance: the mesentery holds the intestines in just the right position so it doesn’t fold or become unable to work when we change positions.
-However, the mesentery also supplies blood and fluids from the intestines to the rest of the body.
+The mesentery also supplies blood and fluids from the intestines to the rest of the body.

 This new discovery has advanced the field of medicine.
 By figuring out the structure and anatomy of the mesentery, scientists can now learn more about how it functions.
 In addition, they can begin to investigate when it doesn’t function as well— that is, diseases associated with the mesentery.
-For example, the mesentery might allow disease to spread from one part of the body to another.
+For example, the mesentery might allow a disease to spread from one part of the body to another.